pomponchik/displayhooks/README.md

 not_display(int)

 sys.displayhook('Most of the adventures recorded in this book really occurred; one or two were experiences of my own, the rest those of boys who were schoolmates of mine.')
-#> Most of the adventures recorded in this book really occurred; one or two were experiences of my own, the rest those of boys who were schoolmates of mine.
+#> 'Most of the adventures recorded in this book really occurred; one or two were experiences of my own, the rest those of boys who were schoolmates of mine.'
 sys.displayhook(666)
 # [nothing!]
 ```